Metamaterial: History

-Other types
+Types

 Acoustic

 Acoustic metamaterials, sometimes referred to as sonic or phononic crystals, are architected materials designed to manipulate sound waves or phonons in gases, liquids, and solids.
 By tailoring effective parameters such as bulk modulus (β), density (ρ), and in some cases chirality, they can be engineered to transmit, trap, or attenuate waves at selected frequencies, functioning as acoustic resonators when local resonances dominate.
 Within the broader field of mechanical metamaterials, acoustic metamaterials represent the dynamic branch where wave control is the primary goal.

 Acoustic metamaterials control, direct and manipulate sound in the form of sonic, infrasonic or ultrasonic waves in gases, liquids and solids.
 As with electromagnetic waves, sonic waves can exhibit negative refraction.

 Control of sound waves is mostly accomplished through the bulk modulus β, mass density ρ and chirality.
 The bulk modulus and density are analogs of permittivity and permeability in electromagnetic metamaterials.
 Related to this is the mechanics of sound wave propagation in a lattice structure.
 Also materials have mass and intrinsic degrees of stiffness.
 Together, these form a resonant system and the mechanical (sonic) resonance may be excited by appropriate sonic frequencies (for example audible pulses).

 Willis materials exhibit additional nonlocal material parameters for elastic-wave manipulation—analogous to the bianisotropic moduli in electromagnetic media—that couple stress with particle velocity and linear momentum with strain, known as Willis couplings.
 They are named after J. R. Willis, who predicted them using a dynamic homogenization method.
 Much of the recent interest in Willis couplings has been driven by their local form (the Milton–Briane–Willis equations).
 By extending Willis's homogenization method, Pernas-Salomón and Shmuel were the first to show that piezoelectric composites exhibit an effective coupling between linear momentum and the electric field, which they termed electro-momentum coupling.
 Electro-momentum coupling provides a mechanism for wave manipulation similar to Willis coupling, with the added benefit of electrical tunability.

+Other types

 Structural

 Structural metamaterials are a type of mechanical metamaterial that provide properties such as crushability and lightweight characteristics.
 Using projection micro-stereolithography, microlattices can be created using forms much like trusses and girders.
 Materials four orders of magnitude stiffer than conventional aerogel, but with the same density have been created.
 Such materials can withstand a load of at least 160,000 times their own weight by over-constraining the materials.

 A ceramic nanotruss metamaterial can be flattened and revert to its original state.

-While metamaterials derive their extraordinary properties from engineered micro- or nano-scale architectures that manipulate wave behaviour, metastructures operate at the macro-scale, leveraging geometric design and modular assembly to achieve multifunctional mechanical performance across larger systems.
-Fully bio-based composite and modular metastructure cells based on trussed geometry encompassing bamboo rods and plant-based polymer joints demonstrate scalable mechanical performance, supporting up to 700 kg in compression with a mass of only 30 g.
+While metamaterials derive their properties from engineered micro- or nano-scale architectures that manipulate wave behaviour, metastructures operate at the macro-scale, using geometric design and modular assembly to achieve multifunctional mechanical performance across larger systems.
+Fully bio-based composite and modular metastructure cells based on trussed geometry encompassing bamboo rods and plant-based polymer joints demonstrate scalable mechanical performance, supporting up to 700 kg in compression with a mass of 30 g.